ABO-225/Bitcoin-trading/README.md

 .\venv\Scripts\python.exe main.py download --count 10000
 ```

+Creates a signal after a candle closes and executes it at the following candle.
+Fees are charged.
-The strategy creates a signal after a candle closes and executes it at the following candle's open.
-Fees are charged on both sides. `optimize` selects its RSI threshold only on the preceding training window and reports the later test window.
+`optimize` selects its RSI threshold only on the preceding training window and reports the later test window.

+LETS EARN MONEY GOOOOO